2021 Philadelphia Union season: Background

 The 2021 preseason saw turnover in the coaching positions as assistant coach Oka Nikolov departed and replaced by Frank Leicht.

 The transfer window was the Union's most lucrative to date selling two MLS Best XI players.
-Brendan Aaronson was officially transferred to Red Bull Salzburg in the Austrian Bundesliga for a reported fee of $6 million, with a potential $3 million more in performance bonuses; the highest ever transfer fee for a U.S.-based homegrown player.
+Brenden Aaronson was officially transferred to Red Bull Salzburg in the Austrian Bundesliga for a reported fee of $6 million, with a potential $3 million more in performance bonuses; the highest ever transfer fee for a U.S.-based homegrown player.
 In January, Mark McKenzie was transferred to K.R.C.
 Genk for a reported fee of $6 million, plus additional performance-based bonuses.

 Prior to the start of the season, long-time defender, Raymon Gaddis, announced his retirement from professional soccer.
 The full-back spent his entire professional career with the Union, holding record in games played (221) and minutes played (18,702).

 The Union traded away or passed on all picks for the 2021 MLS SuperDraft, being the third consecutive season doing so.
 Supplementing young players via the Union's academy, five academy players were signed to the senior team: defender Nathan Harriel, midfielder Jack McGlynn, midfielder Paxten Aaronson, defender Brandan Craig, and midfielder/forward Quinn Sullivan.

 Rounding out the first team acquisitions included centerback, Stuart Findlay, from Kilmarnock FC and midfielder, Leon Flach, from FC St. Pauli.